input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

   sidechain.
-  Transfers from mainchain to sidechain amounts to spending the unique lock box UTxO, and transfers from sidechain to mainchain also amount to spending the unique lockbox UTxO.
+  Transfers from mainchain to sidechain amounts to spending the unique lock box UTxO, and transfers from sidechain to mainchain also amount to spending the unique lock box UTxO.
-  Clearly, this potentially could have concurrency issues as all participants are ``competing'' to spend the same UTxO for every operation on the sidechain.
+  While this is a nice simple idea, this potentially could have concurrency issues as all participants are "competing" to spend the same UTxO for every operation on the sidechain.

 - _An unbounded number of lock boxes._
   Seeing the potential concurrency problems with having exactly one lock box,